kianmeng/dotfiles/README.md

 hgit clone --bare git@github.com:kianmeng/dotfiles.git $HOME/.cfg
 ```

-Backup all your existing dotfiles, if any:
+Backup all your existing dotfiles, if any (not needed for fresh install):

 ```bash
 mkdir -p .config-backup && \